By Eric Eaton, former Lead Software Engineer, Visa, Inc.

 Developing simple governance policies

-To make sure that we didn’t create complicated governance policies that would block or slow down adoption, we followed a few guidelines:
+To make sure that we didn’t create complicated governance policies that would block or slow down adoption, we established a few guidelines for ourselves first:

 - Every imposed limitation should have a compelling reason